winnawat/AWS-foryou/docs/component-specification.md

 ### Components interaction
 1. User passes string that will be used to call the user's algorithm.
 String contains data_loc = <data csv path>, target_loc = <target csv path>, and any other parameters.
 2. algo_runner takes in the string.
 Subsets the data and target into small fractions and run user's algorithm on small sets of data. algo_runner returns the fractions of data used to run, and their respective runtime.
-3. total_time_component takes in this information and fit a curve through the data points.
+3. total_time takes in this information and fit a curve through the data points.
 This is used to estimate the time user's algorithm will take to run at 100% of the data. total_time_component returns this estimate.
 4. Meanwhile, benchmark_runnner runs a predetermined menchmark test on user's computer. benchmark_runner retuns runtime of this benchmark test on user's computer.
 5. Meanwhile, aws_pricing crawls Amazon AWS API for spot and on demand prices at that moment.
 6. instance_recommender takes in the output from total_time_component(3), benchmark_runner(4), and aws_pricing(5) to merge them all into one table together with our own benchmark dataset on various AWS instance tpyes.
 This information is used to build a table of estimated time and cost to run uset's algorithm on various AWS instance types.
 This table is then sorted and filtered according to user's constraints.